-There is always something new at Mall of America and this month it is the anxiously awaited FlyOver America.
+There is always something new at Mall of America in Minnesota, and this month it is the anxiously awaited FlyOver America.
 We – meaning everyone – have been waiting over a year for this attraction to come to life.

 Not long after the announcement the southwest corner of Nickelodeon Universe went under construction while week after week workers created the vision that was soon to draw visitors from all over.